Metcon vs Romaleos, two training shoes with major differences. I’ve been lucky enough to get my hands on both of these shoes.

-But there are those of you who may be wondering do I need weightlifting shoes, or should you buy the all-rounders such as the new Metcon 6 that you have been wearing for most of your fitness or gym-going life?
+But there are those of you who are wondering ‘Do I need weightlifting shoes, or should I buy the all-rounders such as the new Metcons that you have been wearing for most of your fitness or gym-going life?’

 My First Pair of Weightlifting Shoes

-I have seen MANY people in the gym wearing weight lifting shoes and again, I never saw it as something I needed, so I carried on with my Metcons and Converse Chuck Taylors, which are also a very good shoe for lifting too.
+I have seen MANY people in the gym wearing weight lifting shoes and again, I never saw it as something I needed, so I carried on with my Metcons and Converse Chuck Taylors, which as a side note are also a very good shoe for lifting.

 Metcon vs Romaleos – What do they feel like?